yl3/dota2/notes.md

 # Notes

+## 2019-07-29

+Despite now saving the transformed values at each iteration, sampling rate is still 100 iterations per 29 seconds (tested once on a notebook).
+So not too much affected.

 ## 2019-07-26

 By calculating log-prior probability change based on a state change without explicitly computing the log determinant term (which cancels out), we now get to <1 seconds per iteration.